se7smohamed/Extend/readme.md

 ```
 which is going to create a basic project for you to start with.

-The first thing that you are going to need is the `_extend.js` file in your root directory,
+The first thing that you are going to need is the `_extend.js` file inside your root directory,
 this is where your *rules* live and is just a normal javascript with a few exports, one of which is `rules`, more about that in a second.

 The compiler will then look for code inside your `src` folder, only files with extensions `.xt` or `.xt.js` will be processed.